ESL Games & Activities for KidsBy Bridge

-Let’s face it, learning English as a second language might not always make young learners’ and teens’ list of top three favorite activities.
-However, incorporating ESL games into your lesson plans when teaching English to kids can be a great way to help young students review their knowledge in an interactive, fun, and memorable fashion.
+Let’s face it, learning English as a second language might not always make young learners’ and teens’ list of favorite activities.
+However, incorporating ESL games like these into your lesson plans can be a great way to help young students review their knowledge in an interactive, fun, and memorable fashion.
 (Get even more ESL game ideas for kids in the new, free Bridge Micro-credentials course Games and Activities for the Online Classroom: Young Learners.)

 ESL/EFL Games for Teaching English to Children

 Young children can be enthusiastic and active learners.
 Here are some ESL games for kids that are fun and engaging yet not too complex for young learners.